HimanshuRawat69/Finger_Cricket_Game/README.md

 ## Features

-- Multiplayer gameplay with up to 4 players.
+- Multiplayer gameplay with up to 2 players.
-- Automatic shuffling and distribution of 52 cards.
+- Play against an AI opponent, where the AI randomly generates its finger numbers for bowling.
 - Real-time updates and player status handling.
-- Firebase integration for storing player data and leaderboards.
+- Firebase integration for storing player data.
-- Dynamic UI for displaying player cards, status, and game progress.
+- Real-time multiplayer: Players can connect and play against each other over a local network or online.
-- Random card assignment to each player.
+- urn-based system: Players take turns batting and bowling, with real-time score updates.
 - Clean and intuitive interface.

 ## Screenshots